Bird list for bird walk at the Checkermallow wetlands area.

 It was while the Northern Harrier was entertaining us that some folks caught sight of another hawk in the sky above the same field.
 In binoculars it looked about like this next photo.

-Someone saw a white rump patch on this flying bird, which it did indeed have, and so they called it another Northern Harrier.
+Someone said they saw a white rump patch on this flying bird, which it did indeed appear to have, and so they called it a Northern Harrier.
 However ...

 I should clarify that it is the much more often seen light morph R.L Hawk which has these streaked white features.
 The extremely uncommon dark morph, is almost entirely dark above, but the under-wings have lots of lighter color primaries.
-The underside of the tail shows a white bar near the tip as well.
+The underside of the tail has extensive white from base to terminal band but this is not on the top side of the tail.

 BOGS first saw a dark morph on a Finley trip in 2013, on Valentine's Day.